Dunk and bunk – Residence Services welcomes Acrodunk

 Houston-based dunk squad returns to Calgary and Mount Royal University

-When they’re done amazing thousands of Calgary Stampede attendees with their acrobatic slam dunking show each day, they head back to a four bedroom apartment on Mount Royal’s campus.
+When they’re done amazing thousands of Calgary Stampede attendees with their acrobatic slam-dunking show each day, the Acrodunk team heads back to a comfy four-bedroom apartment on Mount Royal’s campus.

 “It’s great.
 With the full kitchen, we can fill the fridge right up while we’re here,” says Greg Mueller, the spokesperson for the four-man team, which includes himself, Andrew Cyrus, Richard Smith and Guy Jackson.

-The other benefit of staying in Residence is that campus gym facilities are a big step beyond what any hotel can provide, and guests get a 25 per cent discount on day passes with Recreation.
+The other benefit of staying in Residence is that campus gym facilities are a big step beyond what any hotel can provide, plus guests get a 25 per cent discount on day passes with Recreation.

 Stampede is indeed a busy time for Residence Services staff.
 According to Ashley McLellan, administrative assistant at the front desk, some days as many as 200 people will check in at a time.

 Along with performers, Stampede visitors take advantage of the three hotel rooms on campus, which are a steal of a deal at under $100 per night.